GuyGrinwald/job-scheduler-python/README.md

 ## Assumptions When Building the App
 1. It's only possible to schedule future tasks i.e. negative `hours`, `minutes`, and `seconds` are not allowed
-2. If a job's scheduled execution time has passed, `get_times` would return 0 instead of a negative number
+2. URL is a mandatory paramter and we impose strict validation on it (requireing scheme and netloc).
+We also only permit up to 200 characters but this can be changed easily
 3. Our API is premissive and casts any non `int` number into an `int` but we don't convert 0.5 hours into 30 minutes
 4. Since it was not specified explicitly and the example did cover this, I assumed that we append the counter id after the path of the URL (and not just the hostname) and we drop other params as they may be inapplicable in that path
-5. URL is a mandatory paramter and we impose strict validation on it (requireing scheme and netloc).
-We also only permit up to 200 characters but this can be changed easily
-6. Our API only allows for forward scheduling information i.e. non negative hours, minutes, seconds
+5. If a job's scheduled execution time has passed, `get_times` should return 0 instead of a negative number
-7. in `worker.py` I preferd the application to fail if WEBHOOK_TIMEOUT isn't a number since this would make development and bug triage easier.
+6. in `worker.py` I preferd the application to fail if WEBHOOK_TIMEOUT isn't a number since this would make development and bug triage easier.
 I also didn't cap this value as this is a developer's configuration and I leave this to their discretion
-8. Celery's `eta` feature isn't extermely accurate and can result in some lags in execution.
-This can be handled by tinckering with some configurations e.g. `worker_timer_precision`
+7. Celery's `eta` feature isn't extermely accurate and can result in some lags in execution.
+This can be mitigated by tinckering with some configurations e.g. `worker_timer_precision`
+8. I've hard-coded many scalabilty features e.g. Gunicorn's workers and theads, Celery's workers and process and the deployment's replicas.
+These can be adjusted per our need, or better yet, add auto-scaling

 ## Prerequisits Before Running the Project